Tag Pages in your mobile app

 2. Hover over a Page to select it.

-• If you select a Page with a different app version, select Continue in the Update page confirmation message.
+• If you select a Page with a different app version, select Continue in the Update Page confirmation message.
 The Page updates and the previous data is saved.

-• If you select a Page with the same app version, select Override in the Override page confirmation message.
+• If you select a Page with the same app version, select Override in the Override Page confirmation message.
 The new capture overrides the existing Page and removes the existing Page rules and custom identifiers.

 3. Add Page rules and custom identifiers for the Page, and tag Features.